 Nutella Oreo Cheesecake

-500 grams (18 ounces) cream cheese, room temperature
+- 500 grams (18 ounces) cream cheese, room temperature

-1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

 - Give the mixture a good stir with a spatula and then dump into your prepared tin.
-Carefully press the biscuits into the bottom and side of your pan as evenly as you can.
+Carefully press the cookie crumbs into the bottom and sides of your pan as evenly as you can.
 Use the back of a dessert spoon to get a nice smooth finish.
-Once you are done, pop the base into the fridge.
+Pop into the fridge.

-When you are ready to serve, carefully toast your hazelnuts by adding them to a shallow frying pan and popping them on the stove on a medium heat.
+- When you are ready to serve, carefully toast your hazelnuts by adding them to a shallow frying pan over a medium heat.
 Watch them carefully for 5-7 minutes, shaking the pan occasionally to help them brown evenly.
 Be careful not to burn.